 The novel begins in India but gets quickly shifted to England.
 9-year-old Mary, the heroine of the book, only witnesses hot and humid weather and dust and squalor in India.
 But life soon shifts her to a place where the beauty of Nature is alive and thriving, the moors are expanding far and wide, beckoning her to their mysteries and reviving her sodden spirit with their fresh and invigorating gusts of wind.
 Then there are gardens upon gardens surrounding the great house where she now lives.

-Mary is at complete freedom to explore and marvel at these gardens as they come alive with spring.
+Mary has complete freedom to explore and marvel at these gardens as they come alive with spring.
 She loves the splendour of Nature spread around her.
-Mother Nature rewards her adoration by curing her of her ills, awakening her to goodness and happiness and making her and her young companions experience the power of positive thinking, and the presence and love of the Almighty.
+Mother Nature rewards her adoration by curing her of her ills, awakening her to goodness and happiness, and making her and her young companions experience the power of positive thinking and the presence and love of the Almighty.
 The three little children in the book take care of a forsaken garden.
 In return, this secret garden takes care of them.
 Actually, it does more for them then they do for it.